latuyetmai/portfolio/_posts/2021-09-10-KNN Classification.markdown

 %matplotlib inline
 ```

-* Then import our dataset from openml.
-We are going to split our data set into training set, mini training set, development set and test sets for fine tuning the hyperparameters, in this blog, it's the k value.
+* Then import our dataset from `openml`.
+We are going to split our data set into training set, mini training set, development set and test sets for fine tuning hyperparameters, in this post, it's the k value.

 ```py
 # Load the digit data from https://www.openml.org/d/554 or from default local location '~/scikit_learn_data/...'